Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 and white sheets during the night.

-It’s cinnamon and coffee leaves hangin’ from faded
+It’s cinnamon and coffee leaves hangin’ from faded olive trees,

-olive trees, a warm Thanksgiving and a cool Christmas,
+a warm Thanksgiving and a cool Christmas,

-like the notion of the ending of segregation,
+can close school like the notion of the ending of segregation,

 as Southern Apartheid is kept alive every Sunday morning.